 - Language: While many associate South Africa with English speakers, the country has 11 official languages and only 39% of the population speaks fluent English.
 There are major differences in communication styles depending upon an individual’s cultural heritage;

 - Face-to-face focus: Most South Africans prefer face-to-face meetings to more impersonal communication media like emails, letters or phone conversations.
 Our Clients can achieve more of their business goals in South Africa if they can do well face-to-face;

-- Don’t haggle: Open negotiations with a realistic figures, as South Africans don’t tend to haggle over prices.
+- Don’t haggle: Open negotiations with a realistic figure, as South Africans don’t tend to haggle over prices.
 Some negotiation is to be expected in business, but many costs for consumer goods and services are fixed;

 - Mutual respect: In keeping with the African humanist concept of ‘Ubuntu’, relationships in both commercial and personal spheres revolve around collective work, responsibility, unity and interdependence;

 - Hierarchical: There is a focus on accumulating power for top managers in business.
 Consequently, rank and seniority are very important to many in the business community.
 However, mutual respect remains important and the climate is slowly shifting towards being more egalitarian.